TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/browser_compatibility.md

 ### Introduction

-As you continue your web development journey, it is important to keep in mind that the end users of your work might be using a variety of browsers: Chrome, Internet Explorer, Firefox, and Safari to name a few.
+As you continue your web development journey, it is important to keep in mind that the end users of your work might be using a variety of browsers: Chrome, Edge, Firefox, and Safari to name a few.
 At the same time, the number of users using mobile operating systems is growing rapidly, therefore you should also consider the mobile versions of different browsers.

 ### Learning outcomes